jmcolella/react-webpack-boilerplate/README.md

 Basic set-up for using React with Webpack.

+This boilerplate is designed to be a quick start for building and allows for as much customization as the user sees fit.

+Happy coding!

 # Features
 - Webpack set-up includes Babel loader with ES2015 and React presets.
 - Ability to run dev server through `webpack-dev-server` or build and run production server using `express`.